 Flying Hong Kong – Mumbai with Cathay Pacific

-5 days in Hong Kong, I tired myself.
+5 days in Hong Kong, I tired of myself.
 I walked an average of 15 km every day.
 Remember, Hong Kong is all hills so you go up and down all the time.
 So, by the time I reached Hong Kong International Airport to board my 8:05 PM flight to Mumbai, I was dead tired.
 Thankfully, the queues at the check-in counter were very small or the number of check-in counters was large enough to not let the queues build up.
-It took me less than 5 mins to check in and proceed to my gate.
+It took me less than 5 mins to check-in and proceed to my gate.